samhinz1/resielectrical/README.md

 ## Deployment

-The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The site is automatically deployed to GitHub Pages when changes are pushed to the master branch.

 ## Technologies Used